A common pattern, in multi-project builds, is that one project consumes the artifacts of another project.

 }

-which we need to declare on the attributes schema:
+We then declare this rule on the attributes schema:

 consumer/build.gradle.kts